-13 Feb I-BRAKE-for-BAKES: BREAD IS NOT DEAD, LARMOR PLAGE, BRITTANY
+13 Feb BREAD IS NOT DEAD: LARMOR PLAGE, BRITTANY

 A kouign-amann, not to be confused with former United Nations Secretary-General, Kofi Annan, is perhaps the most buttery of bakes ever concocted.
 While Mr. Annan arrives by way of Ghana, this round breaded wonder traces its origin to the French Bretagne coast.
 No one’s exactly knows how this “cake of butter” came about but for sure it originated in Brittany, France.
 Traditionally the disc of dough is the size of a pie plate containing layers and layers of dough mixed with butter and sugar that, after many folds, is slowly baked.
 For the finished product, think caramelized croissant.